First inauguration of Bill Clinton: Visit to the Arlington Cemetery

 On January 19, Clinton visited the Arlington National Cemetery to visit the graves of John F. Kennedy and Robert F. Kennedy.
-The visit was not on Clinton's schedule, and only a small group of reporters and photographers was allowed to witness the gathering from 150 yards away.
+The visit was not on Clinton's schedule, and only a small group of reporters and photographers were allowed to witness the gathering from 150 yards away.
 After kneeling at the graveside for a few moments, the Clintons each placed a white rose on the grave of Robert Kennedy, who was shot June 5, 1968, while campaigning for the presidency.
 Clinton then walked alone to John F. Kennedy's grave and placed another white rose on the marker and knelt for several seconds before the grave.
 Clinton had met President Kennedy briefly as a teenager in 1963, and credits that encounter with leading him to enter public service.

 Presidential gala

 On January 19, 1993, a cast including Michael Jackson, Barbra Streisand, Elton John, Chuck Berry, Little Richard, Judy Collins, Aretha Franklin, Michael Bolton, the Alvin Ailey Dance Troupe, comedians Chevy Chase and Bill Cosby, and actors Jack Lemmon, James Earl Jones, Warren Beatty, and Edward James Olmos, as well as a band of jazz all-stars composed of T.S.
-Monk, Herbie Hancock, Wynton Marsalis, Clark Terry, Al Grey, Ron Carter, Grover Washington Jr., Illinois Jacquet, and Wayne Shorter performed at the 42nd Presidential Inaugural Gala at The Capital Centre in Landover, Maryland in Clinton's honour.
+Monk, Herbie Hancock, Wynton Marsalis, Clark Terry, Al Grey, Ron Carter, Grover Washington Jr., Illinois Jacquet, and Wayne Shorter performed at the 42nd Presidential Inaugural Gala at the Capital Centre in Landover, Maryland in Clinton's honour.

 A specially re-formed Fleetwood Mac took the stage to perform "Don't Stop", Clinton's campaign song.
 "It was one of those experiences that you never forget," remarked Stevie Nicks.
 "Bill was very sparkly...
 Michael Jackson had lost his makeup and wanted to borrow some, so we sent over my foundation and it was not the right colour.
 He sent it back with a big 'thank you' note."